zowe/docs-site/docs/contribute/roadmap-contribute.md

 - Report bugs: Download and try one of the latest Zowe builds.
 Report any bugs you find by [creating a Zowe bug report in GitHub](https://github.com/zowe/community/issues/new?assignees=&labels=bug&template=bug_report.md&title=).
 - Report enhancements: Got an idea for a feature?
 Or something you're already using could be improved?
 [Post an enhancement request in GitHub](https://github.com/zowe/community/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=)!
-- Upvote enhancements and bugs: You can show us that issue matters to you by using the Thumbs-up emoji for the specific issue.
-The example of how [it looks like sorted for API ML](https://github.com/zowe/api-layer/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc).
-This information is taken into account when planning the PI.
+- Upvote enhancements and bugs: You can show us that an issue matters to you by applying the thumbs-up emoji for a specific issue.
+See [this link](https://github.com/zowe/api-layer/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc) to view the list of issues sorted by the most upvotes.
+This information is taken into account when planning the upcoming PI.

 If you have an issue that is specific to a sub-project or community team, feel free to submit an issue against a specific repo.